-Museum Grants for African American History and Culture (2024)
+Museum Grants for African American History and Culture (2024) Institute of Museum and Library Services

 The Museum Grants for African American History and Culture (AAHC) program is designed to build the capacity of African American museums and support the growth and development of museum professionals at African American museums.
 The AAHC program supports projects that nurture museum professionals, build institutional capacity, and increase access to museum and archival collections at African American museums and Historically Black Colleges and Universities (HBCUs).